QuivrHQ/quivr/README.md

 >We take care of the RAG so you can focus on your product.
 Simply install quivr-core and add it to your project.
 You can now ingest your files and ask questions.*

-**We will be improving the RAG and adding more features everything, stay tuned!**
+**We will be improving the RAG and adding more features, stay tuned!**

 This is the core of Quivr, the brain of Quivr.com.